-Individuals who have celiac disease require a gluten-free diet for health reasons.
-Ingestion of gluten in these individuals causes an adverse reaction which damages intestinal cells and can lead to serious health problems.
+- Ingestion of gluten causes an adverse reaction which damages intestinal cells and can lead to serious health problems.

-- The presence or absence of gluten alone is not related to diet quality.
-What’s important is the overall food choices made within the diet, whether it’s gluten-free or not.
+- For the general population, the presence or absence of gluten alone is not related to diet quality.
+What’s important are the overall food choices made within a diet, whether it is gluten-free or not.

 - If an individual whose diet contains large amounts of breads, pastas and cookies (especially those made from refined flours) switches to a gluten-free diet which eliminates these foods while increasing fruits, vegetables and other healthful gluten-free foods, the resulting diet would likely be healthier.

 - On the other hand, this same person could easily substitute gluten-free breads, pastas and cookies into the diet, without increasing intake of healthful gluten-free foods like vegetables and fruits.
-In this case a person may actually experience a reduction in diet quality, since many gluten-free processed foods are lower in fiber, vitamins and minerals than their gluten-containing counterparts.
-This type of gluten-free diet may be higher in calories, since many processed gluten-free foods contain higher levels of fat and/or sugar to compensate for flavor and texture changes which result from the removal of gluten.
-Any diet that is higher in calories is likely to promote weight gain, not weight loss.
+In this case a person may experience a reduction in diet quality, since many gluten-free processed foods are lower in fiber, vitamins, and minerals than their gluten-containing counterparts.

-What symptoms could indicate the need for a gluten-free diet?
+Symptoms which could indicate the need for a gluten-free diet

 Symptoms of celiac disease and gluten sensitivity are similar and may include: recurring abdominal pain, chronic diarrhea/constipation, tingling/numbness in hands and feet, chronic fatigue, joint pain, unexplained infertility and low bone density (osteopenia or osteoporosis).
-There are hundreds of potential symptoms, many of which are also symptoms of other conditions.
+There are approximately 200 potential symptoms, many of which are also symptoms of other conditions.

 What to do if you think gluten may be causing your symptoms